MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Since this is already the 14th month since I've started working on this, the conclusion is simple, unless you have a year of free time - don't make a new machine learning library from scratch.
 In fact, while I'm nowhere near the "end" goal I have in mind, which is somewhat annoying, the current state of the compiler is quite promising and I will continue making things using it.

+---

+<details><summary>TensorFrost?</summary><p>
+The name was chosen from "tensor" + my surname translated from Ukrainian to English.
+I know, its not super creative, given how many TensorSomething already exist.
+Also there is the funny problem that LLM's mistakingly assume its TensorFlow.
+Perhaps I should do `import TensorFrost as fr` instead of `as tf` in my examples.
+</p></details>